Make a booking

 Trinity Hall, known as the ‘Hidden Hall’, is situated in the very heart of Cambridge.
 An ideal location for visitors, it is only a short walk from restaurants, bars, museums and attractions.

 The accommodation available houses undergraduates during term time.
 The rooms are therefore not equipped to four star hotel standard, but they are clean and comfortable.
-All bedrooms have a handwash basin, toiletries, towels & free internet access.
+All bedrooms have a handwash basin, toiletries and towels.

 Please note we are unable to accept bookings for Stag and Hen parties.